SymfonyCasts/api-platform3/sfcasts/ep1/filters.md

 What else can we do?
 Another really handy filter is `SearchFilter`.
 Let's make it possible to search by text on the `title` property.
 This looks *almost* the same: above `$title`, add `ApiFilter`.
 In this case we want `SearchFilter`: again, get the one for the ORM.
-This filter *does* accept an option.
-You can see here that, in addition to `properties` argument, this has an argument called `strategy`.
+This filter *also* accepts an option.
+You can see here that, in addition to `properties`, `ApiFilter` has an argument called `strategy`.
 That doesn't apply to all filters, but it *does* apply to this one.
 Set `strategy` to `partial`.

 This will allow us to search on the `title` property for a *partial* match.
 It's a "fuzzy" search.
-Other strategies include `exact`, `start` and a few others.
+Other strategies include `exact`, `start` and more.

 Let's give it a shot!
 Refresh the docs page.
-Now the collection endpoint has *another* filter box.
+And... now the collection endpoint has *another* filter box.
 Search for `rare` and hit Execute.
 Let's see, down here... yes!
 Apparently 15 of the results have `rare` somewhere in the `title`.

-And again, this works by adding a simple `?name=rare` to the URL.
+And again, this works by adding a simple `?title=rare` to the URL.

-Oh, let's also make the `description` field searchable as well.
+Oh, let's also make the `description` field searchable.
 And now... that shows up in the API too!

-The `SearchFilter` is dead-simple to setup... but it's a fairly simple fuzzy search.
+The `SearchFilter` is easy to set up... but it's a fairly simple fuzzy search.
-If you want something, more complex - like ElasticSearch - API Platform *does* support that.
+If you want something more complex - like ElasticSearch - API Platform *does* support that.
 You can even create your *own* custom filters, which we'll do in a future tutorial.